xiyang98/clickbait/README.md

 client_secret_3.json: The client_secrets.json file format is a JSON formatted file containing the client ID, client secret, and other OAuth 2.0 parameters.
 Here is an example client_secrets.json file for a web application:

 ### Models

+navigate to the clickbait repository and run `unzip models.zip` to get the model folder